c-argus/kids-in-the-kitchen/README.md

 # Kids in the Kitchen

 Kids in the Kitchen is a site that encourages parents to introduce their kids to the magical world of the kitchen.
 It provides cooking classes for kids from 3 to 12 years old in a fun and engaging environment.
-This way is possible to teach the kid a new skill and make a stronger bond between kids and parents.
+This way it's possible to teach children a new skill and form a stronger bond with their parents.

 ![Mockup image](assets/images/mockup.PNG)